DFPercush/PhysicalQuantity/README.txt

 "16 degF^2" will produce an error, never mind that the square of a temperature doesn't really make sense.
 Be careful that any units with an offset (degF and degC) only have a power of 1 or -1 when parsing.
-Additionally, if the value contains any other dimensions, such as degrees C/F per second, the offset will not be applied and the internal value will represent the delta-T in Kelvin / sec.
+Additionally, if the value contains any other dimensions, such as degrees C per second, the offset will not be applied and the internal value will represent the delta-T in Kelvin / sec, or K/m, or whatever.
+1 degree C per second is 1 K / sec, not 274.
-	If any of you science types out there think this is a bad idea, feel free to contact me or comment on github.
+	If any science types out there think this is a bad idea, feel free to contact me or comment on github.